GhostCoaster/Filters-Program/README.md

 Tips:
 * The -i flag can be omitted if it is the first argument
 * You can have any number of -f flags
-* Use `true` or `false` or any substring for boolean filter parameters
+* Use `true` or `false` or any substring for boolean filter params
-* All filter parameters have a default value
+* All filter params have a default value